mvcisback/py-metric-temporal-logic/README.md

 ## Quantitative Evaluate (Signal Temporal Logic)

-Given a property `phi`, one can evaluate is a timeseries satisifies `phi`.
+Given a property `phi`, one can evaluate if a timeseries satisifies `phi`.
 Time Series can either be defined using a dictionary mapping atomic predicate names to lists of (`time`, `val`) pairs **or** using the [DiscreteSignals](https://github.com/mvcisback/DiscreteSignals)